Historical Places

 Lahore Fort- A complete guide to Lahore’s most admired historical place

-Lahore Fort guide (Photos Credit: Salman Malik Clicks and LahoreFortWCLA )
+Lahore Fort guide (Photos Credit: Salman Malik and LahoreFortWCLA )

 The Lahore Fort (also known as Shahi Qila) is an 11th-century citadel in Lahore and a symbol of Mughal grandeur.
 The fort was a mud-brick fortified structure dating back to the 11th century, and its history has seen many damages and restoration before being given its current form by the 3rd Mughal Emperor Akbar the Great when he made Lahore his capital.